ananaces/readme.md/Readme.md

   - Delete outdated or incorrect entries.
 - **Dashboard**:
   - Overview of key farm statistics and insights.
-  - Accessible interface to navigate through different sections of the application.
+  - Accessible interface to navigate through the application.
 - **Responsive Design**: Works seamlessly on desktops.

 ## Technology Stack